-Gravity will operate in conjunction with the telescope tip-tilt sensor STRAP on the ATs.
-STRAP 's limiting magnitude in V=11.0.
-Details on STRAP can be found in the VLTI user manual.
+With the ATs, Gravity will operate in conjunction with the telescope tip-tilt sensor STRAP.
+It's limiting magnitude is $V=11.0^m$.
+Details on STRAP can also be found in the VLTI user manual.

 Gravity is not foreseen to operate with 3 telescopes and indeed is not adapted to handle this.